-As of August 28, 2016 there is an iOS application that automatically manages updates.
-If you are an iPhone / iPad user, the app is by far the easiest and most convenient way to update.
+There are iOS and Android applications that automatically manage updates.
+If you are an iPhone, iPad, or Android user, the app is by far the easiest and most convenient way to update.
 It also provides useful diagnostic info on your FlightBox.
-You can download it from the AppStore – search for “FlightBox Utility”.
+You can download it from the Apple AppStore / Google Play store – search for “FlightBox Utility”.
 Find out more here.

 USE A COMPUTER WITH Wifi – NOT A TABLET – TO PERFORM THE UPDATE.
 It is not possible to perform the update from iOS as it does not allow you to download and store files.
 It may be possible from Android but it is not supported.